 - Cranial cruciate ligament repair, including TPLO and TTA

-After Your Pet’s Surgery in Windham
+After Your Pet’s Surgery

 After your pet’s surgery is complete, our veterinarians make sure that your companion has everything he needs for a speedy recovery.
 All surgical patients, including those undergoing routine procedures like spays and neuters, receive any pain management medications that are needed.
 Feel free to contact us at any time during your pet’s recovery if you have any questions.
 We want your pet to return to fetching balls or watching birds as quickly as you do, so we’re always happy to help in any way we can.